skoolkid/skoolkit/sphinx/source/skool-macros.rst

 :ref:`replacement fields <replacementFields>` and may also be given as keyword arguments.

-When execution stops, the simulator's registers and hardware state are copied to the ``sim`` dictionary, where they are accessible via replacement fields with the following names:
+When execution stops, the simulator's register values are copied to the ``sim`` dictionary, where they are accessible via replacement fields with the following
+names:

 * ``sim[A]``
 * ``sim[F]``